jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 * TOC
 {:toc}

+## Shell

 I use [zsh](https://www.zsh.org/) as my main shell.
+It's now the default shell so newer Macs will have it but older ones will need to install it.

+## Shell Configuration

-It's now the default shell on Macs and I think deservedly so.
-I use [Oh My Zsh](https://ohmyz.sh/) to configure it and highly recommend it.
+I use [Oh My Zsh](https://ohmyz.sh/) to configure zsh and highly recommend it.

 I store all of my environment variables in a `~/.profile` file.
 Then I source that file in whatever shell I'm using.
 This makes it much easier to work across a variety of environments.